agrawal-prakhar/art-descriptions-ai/README.md

 ### 3. Add Images

-Place your artwork images in the `assets/` folder.
+Place your artwork images in the `assets/` folder or create subdirectories like `assets/human_edited/`.
 Supported formats:
 - JPG/JPEG
 - PNG
 - GIF